meansquaredlabs/bitsandbytes/_posts/2025-07-01-we're going multi modal.md

 ---

 Data analytics is undergoing a profound transformation, fueled by rapid advancements in artificial intelligence.
 Modern enterprises increasingly recognize that valuable insights aren't confined to traditional rows and columns but are in fact deeply embedded in unstructured data like documents, images, audio, and video.

+# See, Hear, Understand: The Multimodal LLM Revolution in Data Analytics
 Imagine identifying product defects from customer-submitted photos, or instantly obtaining sentiment from call center audio, connected to related text feedback.
 The emergence of Large Language Models (LLMs) has revolutionized how we interact with unstructured data, making it significantly easier and more scalable to process.
 For the first time, it's possible to sift through thousands of documents and truly find the needle in the haystack.
 While early LLMs primarily supported text, it quickly became apparent that multimodal models, capable of interpreting text, images and audio, were rapidly emerging.
 Today, with tools like ChatGPT widely adopted, millions of users are already leveraging the power of LLMs to reason over text, answering questions, generating summaries, and supporting decision-making.
 But what exactly is the big deal about multimodal models?
 To answer that, we need to examine the core challenges data teams face when working with diverse formats and systems.